How to get big arms: this bicep push up is a killer move

 Regular push ups mainly work your pecs (chest muscles), delts (shoulders) and triceps (back of the upper arm).
 You also use your core muscles for stabilisation.
 The reason why push ups are generally not recommended for training the biceps is because push ups are 'push' exercises while the biceps are 'pull' muscles.

 • Chin up vs pull up: what's the difference?
-Which muscles are worked?
+Which muscles are worked by each?

 There are many great bodyweight 'pull' exercises that train the biceps, including pull ups, chin ups, inverted rows and inverted curls.
 Admittedly, they all have a flaw, compared to push ups: these exercises require some sort of home gym equipment, let it be a pull up bar or a barbell resting on a squat rack or multi-gym frame.
 If we could add more biceps activation to push ups, that would solve our problems, right?